 I want to thank you for all your help with the problem of fungus on my film.
 It was you more than anyone else who made the present show possible.
 I am very grateful for what you did.

-Manley’s gracious note, the photos of Barro Colorado, and Tito’s subsequent visits to the Smithsonian in Wasington are reminders of the (pro bono) contributions made by an industrial scientist.
-At the time this was not that common, and not often encouraged.
-Good for him.
+Manley’s gracious note, the photos of Barro Colorado, and Tito’s subsequent visits to the Smithsonian in Washington are reminders of the contributions made by this industrial scientist.

 In the modern era, I would expect to see the results of such consulting to be more widely known.
 Perhaps described at IS&T conferences, and local university seminars.
 I have found such external (non-proprietary) projects, whether for institutions, international standards, or as adjunct faculty, have complemented my primary work.
 Spice of life, don’t you know.